bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Research objectives

-Estimate climate deviation and climatic variables to be used Analyze differences in climate deviation across ecosystems, latitudes and years during which restoration took place Test the relationship between climate deviation from normals and restoration success

-Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020  in North America - identified from data exploration
+- Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020 in North America - (*identified from data exploration*)

+- Determine if there are climatic variables that affect the recovery trajectory of a restored ecosystem more than others

+- Identify if there is relationship between climate deviation and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)

 ### Expected results

 Increasing climate deviation from climate normal values in a site will have a negative relationship with restoration succes.
-This will be dependent on the type of ecosystem and latitude where restoration occurred, the type of metric used to evaluate restoration success, and the climatic value analyzed.
+This will be dependent on the type of ecosystem and latitude where restoration occurred, the type of metric used to evaluate restoration success, and the climatic variable considered.
+If the relationship is testable, then this could serve in restoration ecology for creating restoration models and could eventually be used in restoration practices.
+The identification of sites where relevant climatic variables (according to the ecosystem and latitude) have deviated considerably,  would help establish restoration priorities to save time and money.
+Active restoration could be targeted towards places more prone to recover.

 ## 2. Methods